 In Kali Yuga, people live up to only 100 years.
 The Bhagavata Purana describes human beings of Kali Yuga as follows:

 “In this iron Age of Kali men almost always have but short lives.
 They are quarrelsome, lazy, misguided, unlucky and, above all, always disturbed.”
 (Srimad Bhagavatam, 1.1.10)

 According to many researchers, Kali Yuga began in 3,102 B.C. with the disappearance of Lord Krishna from our planet Earth.
 Krishna was the final avatar of the Dvapara Age.
 Unlike other incarnations of the Godhead, Krishna is the fountainhead, or source of all avatars, known in Sanskrit as the avatarī.
-The Vedic scriptures contain elaborate descriptions of the various avatars of the Supreme Being.
+The Vedic scriptures contain elaborate descriptions of the avatars of Kali yuga which are manifestations of the Supreme Being.

 Bhagavata Purana: Incarnation of the Book

 In the first avatar in Kali Yuga, Krishna manifests in a literary form as the text known as the Bhagavata Purana.
 This is documented within the text itself.
 Sage Shaunaka inquires from Suta Goswami how the people of Kali will be able to attain enlightenment in self-realization now that Lord Krishna has departed from the planet.
 Suta replies:

 “This Srimad Bhagavatam is the literary incarnation of God, and it is compiled by Śrīla Vyāsadeva, the incarnation of God.
 It is meant for the ultimate good of all people, and it is all-successful, all-blissful and all-perfect.” (Śrīmad Bhāgavatam, 1.3.40)

 kṛṣṇe sva-dhāmopagate dharma-jñānādibhiḥ saha